How Peep programmes support the home learning environment

 Targeted delivery:

-Peep programmes can be used or adapted for families with similar needs or circumstances if helpful, such as young parents, dads, foster carers or kinship carers, children due to start nursery or school (transition or school readiness), families with English as an additional language (EAL), parents with post‑natal depression or anxiety, children with delayed speech and language, families with a parent in prison, traveller families, childminders, or families whose children have additional support needs (SEND), etc. While some parents prefer to go to a group that is open to all, others would rather start off with parents that they feel they have more in common with.
+Peep programmes can also be used or adapted for families with similar needs or circumstances.
+This might include groups for families due to start nursery or school (transition or school readiness), dads, foster or kinship carers, families with English as an additional language (EAL), parents with post‑natal depression or anxiety, children with delayed speech and language, families with a parent in prison, traveller families, childminders, multiple generations, or families whose children have additional support needs (SEND), etc. While some parents prefer to go to a group that is open to all, others have told us that they find it easier start off with parents that they feel they have more in common with.

 Course content can be targeted by age/ developmental stage and/or one or more of the five strands of development.
 Some Peep practitioners have added in elements that appeal to the families they are working with, such as Peep in the Pool, Cooking Peep or Outdoor Peep.
 Peep programmes can also be used to complement or follow on from other provision, such as Baby Massage or Peep Antenatal courses, or transition sessions into early years settings.